lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 **Authors**: [David M. Beazley](https://twitter.com/dabeaz), [Brian K. Jones](http://twitter.com/bkjones)

 I’m not a newbie in Python, but I found this book very useful anyway.
 It helped me to refresh my knowledge.
 I was happy to see how such a cool developer as David solves some problems the same way I would do.
-This book if for ones for already know Python as well, but wants to learn new elegant hacks and recipes of cooking idiomatic Python.
+This book is for ones who already know Python but wants to learn new elegant hacks and recipes of cooking idiomatic Python.

 ## Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems